elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr} Enough happiness!
 The strange beggars with vintage faces who now threaten, now salute the dawns
-- They are me
+- they are me
 - a hunger wakes them up every night among the madrepora
-- a strong hunger for the sun and very ancient coins.
+- a hunger for a larger sun and very ancient coins.
 - I turn to the unknown wind bursting with pursuits
 - I'm leaving
 - don't speak, don't laugh
 - Africa sleeps---don't speak, don't laugh.
 Africa bleeds, my mother
-- Africa splits open, shattered by drains of vermin,
+- Africa splits open, shattered on a ditch of vermin,
 - to the sterile invasion of spermatozoa of rape!

 - {:.sp} The Chorus.

-- {:.pr} What a thread stretched along the forests, rivers, swamps, tongues and big cats!
+- {:.pr} What a stretch along the forests, rivers, swamps, tongues and big cats!
 - I do not have the gift of theft.
 - I have no mother---I have no past.
-- I filled up the well with dust and insults, all the way to oblivion,
+- I've filled up with countless insults and dust
-- my navel's stepmother.
+- my navel's stepmothered hollow.

 - {:.sp} Toussaint.